 The planning officer will prepare a report with a recommendation to approve or refuse the application.

 The majority of applications will be determined by the Council’s authorised planning officers known as 'Delegated Powers'.
 Others may go to Planning Committee.
+View information about the Planning Committee and how to register you interest in speaking at the Planning Committee.

 When a planning application is approved it is subject to conditions that sets out when the development needs to have commenced by and directs that it is built in accordance to the approved plans.
 Other conditions may also be applied depending upon the type of development and the requirements from statutory consultees.
 Some permissions can also be subject to a planning obligation (S106 agreement).